arjunmehta/node-protogram/README.md

 ```

 ### Add Option Flags and Their Handlers
 Add option flags to your protogram.
-Shortcuts will automatically be made based on the first character of the specified option name.
+Shortcuts will automatically be made based on the first available character of the specified option name.

 ```javascript
 protogram.option('--optionA').option('--optionB');